dust63/StartDust.CasparCG.net/README.md

-# Write in .net Standard 2.0.
+# Write in .net Standard 2.0 and .net Standard 2.1.
 **List of supported .net framework.**

 * .net core 2.0 or later
-* .net framework 4.6.1 or later
 * and more other [here the compatibility matrix](https://docs.microsoft.com/fr-fr/dotnet/standard/net-standard)